bmmpxf/mapstory/manual/manual.rst

 * An integer representing a year
 * A string (text) that can be interpreted as a timestamp

 This attribute is selected during the StoryLayer upload process.
+(See the section on Uploading_.)

 .. _prep.time.formats: